Consolidation can make sense

 When you select the deal you're interested in you'll be asked additional questions such as the purpose of the loan, your employment and marital status, gross annual household income, whether you're a homeowner and if you have a bad credit history.
 This allows our smart search facility to show you which deals you're likely to be accepted for, limiting the risk of damaging your credit rating by having a loan application turned down.

 Loans are available for a huge variety of purposes and the right one for you will depend on your individual circumstances.
-Learn more about the options by reading our guides, where you'll also find the answers to frequently asked questions on loans.
+Learn more about the options by reading our guides, where you'll also find the answers to frequently asked questions.
 Look out for dedicated pages on personal, homeowner, secured, bad credit and debt consolidation loans.

 Our guides offer more information on key areas such as fees, fixed rates, variable rates, payment protection, social lending, rebuilding credit scores, early repayment of loans, payment breaks ('holidays') and deferment.
-We also consider when a credit card may be a suitable alternative to a loan, and tell you why we think payday loans are a rather bad idea!
+We also consider when a credit card may be a suitable alternative, and tell you why we think payday options are a rather bad idea!

 Did you know…?